infotroph/efrhizo/efrhizo-log.md

 * This change creates a giant diff because Make will remove a whole lot of quotation marks from the stripped datafiles, but the simplification should be worth it.

 * Make also rebuilds all the figures with no visible change to data, but ruins their formatting (numbers overlapping axis ticks) for the same reason noted 2016-01-10.
 NOT committing the updated images -- fix plotting code and redo these correctly!

+## 2016-01-16

+Compared `data/2012/analysis log 2012-s4.xls` against version in ef-tracing repository, found this one to be out of date.
+Deleted it, saved ef-tracing version as `rawdata/analysis-log-2012-s4.csv`, converted four color-encoded notes to text (tubes 21-24 were traced with 8-0-7 calibration instead of 8-06 like they should have been, JNR flagged this with orange cells, so I converted to notes), added bad frames to censorframes2012.csv, reran cleanup scripts.
+As on 2016-01-11, did *not* commit replotted 2010 & 2011 logvol-polyfit figures, which changed formatting but not underlying data.
+Still TODO: Fix formatting!